oras-project/oras-www/docs/blog/oras-0.14-and-future.md

 SBOM Tool can be used to create SPDX 2.2 compatible SBOMs for any variety of artifacts.
 In this demo, we use SBOM Tool to create SPDX 2.2 compatible SBOM for the sample Spark image.

-Install SBOM Tool on a Linux machine:
+Install the SBOM Tool within a Linux environment:

 ```
 curl -Lo sbom-tool https://github.com/microsoft/sbom-tool/releases/latest/download/sbom-tool-linux-x64